Ellen Stager: 1922–1932: Trust distributions

 In 1932 Ellen successfully appealed an early 1930s ruling of the British Commissioners for Taxation; the appeal case, Ormonde (Marchioness) v Brown (HM Inspector of Taxes), centred on the extent to which the income Ellen received from her Ohio-based Trust was assessable for income tax in the United Kingdom, and was heard the Court of the King's Bench.
 The details of the case, preserved in the Tax Cases Law Reports provide a detailed insight into how Ellen structured her American Wealth throughout the 1920s and early 1930s.

 In late December 1923, £16,000 was set aside within Ellen's American Trusts for the payment of an annuity to her second son Lord James Arthur Norman Butler; this was likely in anticipation of his impending wedding in January 1924, with the full amount to be paid to Arthur upon Ellen's death.
 Based on the proportion of the annual income her elder son received from his marriage settlement in 1915 (£1,100 p.a. from £23,000), this would have generated an annual income of approximately £760 for Arthur.
 A further £5,000 was added to this amount in October 1924, increasing Lord Arthur's annual income to approximately £1,000.
 During the 1920s, several minor annuities to American-based cousins, as well as larger annuities to three of Ellen's four children were paid from the Trust's annual income, with the remaining net income paid in equal shares to Ellen and her husband Arthur Butler, 4th Marquess of Ormonde.

 In March and May 1928 the provisions providing for the payment of an annual allowance to Lord Arthur were revoked, and the full respective amounts were made as immediate payments of £16,000 and £5,000 Lord Arthur.

 The various American Trust instruments were transferred to the Cleveland Trust Company of Ohio on 25 April 1929, and the re-ordered Trusts included provisions of the payment of Annuities of £6,000 each to Ellen and her husband Arthur for their respective lives.
 The initial tax appeal which was heard before the St. Marylebone District Commissioners of Taxation in December 1931 noted that the taxable income from Foreign Possessions and Securities of Arthur and Ellen was £16,000 during the 1929-30 Tax Year.

 Ellen also withdrew £4,000 in July 1930 to be applied to the marriage settlement of her granddaughter.
 These dates coincide with the marriage of Lady Evelyn's daughter Anne Drummond.
-The Cleveland Trust Company continued to be the Trustee of Ellen's American Fortune throughout the 1930's, with newspapers reporting that the Company held 1,034 shares for Ellen in the Continental Illinois Bank in January 1936 (valued at $121.50 each, or $125,631 in total).
+The Cleveland Trust Company continued to be the Trustee of Ellen's American Fortune throughout the 1930s, with newspapers reporting that the Company held 1,034 shares for Ellen in the Continental Illinois Bank in January 1936 (valued at $121.50 each, or $125,631 in total).
 Ellen's husband Arthur also received a $813.70 processing tax refund through the Cleveland Trust Co in Ohio in early 1937.